Instructions Reference

 last() is Not Available

-In streaming mode, the processor does not know the total size of the sequence being iterated.
-The last() function — which returns the size of the current sequence — is therefore unavailable:
+In streaming mode, the processor does not know the total size of the sequence it is iterating over.
+The last() function, which returns the size of the current sequence, is therefore unavailable:

 <!-- NOT AVAILABLE in streaming mode -->